 Rotund and bearded family man who loves ice hockey.
-My life is a constant three-way split between my family, work and coaching duties for the ice hockey team I manage.
+My life is a constant three-way split between my family, work and coaching duties for the ice hockey teams I coach.

 Favourite Game: Sea of Thieves, Call of Duty World War 2

 Favourite Game Series: Call of Duty